 I may receive a commission if you make a purchase through links in this post.

-Thanks to my husband’s ingenuity, you can make your very ownhomemade bouillon cubes following this simple recipe.
+Thanks to my husband’s ingenuity, you can make your very own homemade bouillon cubes following this simple recipe.
+Made with the leftovers of your homemade stock or broth, these healthy bouillon cubes are budget-friendly and add an incredible layer of flavor to soups, casseroles, stir fry, gravies, even sides like mashed potatoes!
 Goodbye, store-bought yucky squares!

-Homemade bouillon cubes are actually not difficult to make!
-Such a relief not to have to buy those who-knows-what’s-in-there cubes anymore.
+Homemade bouillon cubes are simple to make, especially if you’re already used to making homemade broth or stock.
+Such a relief not to have to buy those who-knows-what’s-in-there store bought bouillon cubes anymore.

 I don’t know about you, but I always felt a little icky when I made a recipe calling for bouillon cubes.
 It was a “mystery ingredient” to me – I didn’t feel good about what was in it, but I didn’t think it was possible to make myself.

 Even though I felt iffy about using store-bought bouillon cubes, there were so many recipes I loved that needed them and I didn’t want to give those recipes up.